Men’s hormone support Australia

 Testing when useful

-Selected testing may help when you need more information about cortisol rhythm, male hormone markers, nutrient status or broader metabolic context.
-Testing is not a shortcut and it is not always the first step.
+Selected testing may help when you need more information about cortisol rhythm, underlying genetic SNPs, male hormone markers, nutrient status or broader metabolic context.
+Testing may not be the first step but can certainly add value when we have real, science-backed information about what’s happening right now in your body.

 Compare functional testing options